Azure/multimodal-ai-llm-processing-accelerator/README.md

 - **Backend processing:** A pre-built Azure Function App, along with a number of pre-built processing pipeline blueprints that can be easily modified and deployed.
 - **Front-end demo app:** A simple demo web app to enable internal testing of the backend APIs via a UI, and make it easier to collaborate with non-technical users.
+- **Choice of Azure Content Understanding or custom pipelines:** Since releasing this accelerator, Microsoft has released the [Azure Content Understanding service](https://learn.microsoft.com/en-au/azure/ai-services/content-understanding/overview).
+This accelerator gives you the choice of using either Azure Content Understanding or custom preprocessing + LLM pipelines for your workflows.
 - **Data converters and processors:** Many of the core components required for multimodal processing are included, such as [Azure Document Intelligence](https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence), [Azure AI Speech](https://azure.microsoft.com/en-us/products/ai-services/ai-speech), [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) and more.
 These help you easily convert your data into the format expected by LLMs, and the blueprints are built in an open way so that you can easily incorporate custom-built components.
 - **Enriched outputs & confidence scores:** A number of components are included for combining the outputs of pre-processing steps with the LLM outputs.
 For example, adding confidence scores, bounding boxes, writing styles to the values extracted by the LLM.
 This allows for reliable automation of tasks instead of having to trust that the LLM is correct (or reviewing every result).
 - **Data validation & intermediate outputs:** All pipelines are built to return not just the final result but all intermediate outputs.
 This lets you reuse the data in other downstream tasks.